Data Protection: General Information

 The purpose of this policy is:

-- to ensure only those University employees with appropriate approval and accountability are authorized to sign documents on behalf of the University;
+- To ensure only those Dublin City University employees with appropriate approval and accountability are authorised to sign documents on behalf of the University;

-- to define who may sign the documents listed in the appendix to this policy after their review and approval by the individuals or groups indicated in the appendix;
+- To designate who may sign the documents listed in the Appendix to this policy, after their review and approval by the individuals or groups indicated in the Appendix;

-- to contribute to the management of exposure to risk which may arise when a document is signed on behalf of the University; and
+- To assist in managing exposure to risk which may arise when a document is signed on behalf of the University; and

 - The Right to be Informed